Do you need an unfollow app?

 I was looking for an additional unfollow app that would let me unfollow my Ghost followers, people who haven’t interacted with my last 10 posts, so I installed this app.

 This unfollow app seems to have all the bells and whistles on it as the others.
 You can see who isn’t following you back and who you aren’t following back for free.
-The premium version gives you a detailed analysis including your ghost followers (inactive followers), The premium version also tell you your most liked posts, most viewed posts, and most commented posts.
+The premium version gives you a detailed analysis including your ghost followers (inactive followers), The premium version also tells you your most liked posts, most viewed posts, and most commented posts.

 In one of my Instagram engagement groups, Report+ came highly recommended.
 However, when I read the review at the App Store, someone complained that Instagram objected to this 3rd-party app and shut down their account.